So you want to be a "Rock Star"?

 High Hopes

-We played quite a few instrumentals back then as it had taken us a few months to find Bo Morse, the singer.
+We played quite a few instrumentals at first, kind of proggy, as it had taken us a few months to find Bo Morse, the singer.
 He was just a kid, 20 years old, without two nickels to rub together.
+We installed him on the couch, put up with his roach coach burrito diet.
 But man, what a voice.
-When we were recording in S.B., he held a note on key for nearly a full minute while laying down scratch tracks.
+We played one show where we lost the house PA with a couple songs left in the set.
+We all had stage sound, but Bo had nothing but his pipes.
+He hopped up onto the bar next to the stage, we turned down (a little), and he belted out the songs with just his lungs.
+It was awesome.
+Next set, after the PA was fixed, he cleared out the floor out to about 15 feet from the front of the stage with some toxic burrito gas, but that's a different story.
+A serious vocal talent.
+When we were recording at Orange Whip, he held a note on key during a fade out for nearly a full minute while laying down scratch tracks.
 I wish we could have used it.

 What do you do when the police show up at your gigs (again) and tell you to shut it down?
-You agree to peacefully wind it up with two more songs and say "Goodnight".
-Then you play a 10 minute song, the first five minutes consisting of the band jamming and the singer inviting girls on stage for a couple big swigs of tequilla.
+You agree to wind it up with two more songs and say "Goodnight".
+Then you play a 10 minute song, the first five minutes consisting of the band jamming over a drum improvisation, and the singer inviting girls on stage for a couple big swigs of tequilla.
 The police then bust in, screaming "WHO'S IN CHARGE HERE!?" and disperse the crowd.
 Ah...
 Good times...

 Ruby Groove, live, October '95.